 Were you or a loved one injured in a car accident in Kentucky?
 If you sustained injuries due to negligence, you may be entitled to compensation for medical bills, lost wages, and your pain and suffering.
 An experienced Kentucky car accident lawyer at Minner Vines Moncus Injury Lawyers can help you fight to recover every dollar you deserve.

 For decades, we’ve worked hard to help accident victims get back on their feet again.
-Our efforts have helped clients recover billions of dollars in compensation.
+Our efforts have helped clients recover over a billion dollars in compensation.